aoloe/scribus-manual-colors/NOTES.md

 - The answer:
 and we cannot prevent someone typing "81%" anyway, and users used to CMYK want to have values between 0 and 100 (lots of pro working in printing industry do not even understand the RGB scale between 0 and 255)

+## Paper color

+on april 25, 2016, vlada writes to the mailing list:

+Every color you want to print will add on top of another.
+If you print yellow and lay down some blue on top of i, you'll end up with some shade of green.
+You can do that as many times as you want and the result will be always a step closer to a "rich" black.
+Normally, for acceptable cost/efficiency ratio, we have CMYK (cyan+magenta+yellow+k) standard.
+Look at Wikipedia for more information about it.
+You have hit the problem of base color.
+It is simply assumed that underlying color is paper's white.
+Everything is being build on top of it, quite literary.

+Of course, you are not the first having an idea of printing on top of some other color.
+Therefore, printers started using white pigment for making special - white - color.
+Note the word Special here.
+We will return to that soon.
+If you don't specify that you want old, timed, recycled, yellowish paper, printers (both the people that operate printing presses and desktop printers) will ASSUME you want it printed on plain white paper.
+If you don't want that to happen, you should then go to a printing press operator and handle your "special" paper to him.
+But, at that moment he makes one more ASSUMPTION for you and that is that you want it to be printed using CMYK method.
+Computer programs for prepress make those two assumptions for you too.
+The background on your working canvas in Scribus is white - non-printabe.
+And the colors you use are in CMYK.

+What if you want to give printer your toothpaste, shoe polish or your favourite perfume to print with that?
+It's possible, but you will not get desired results with CMYK, of course.
+You have to define SPECIAL case.
+It's the same with your white.
+In Scribus you should define specal color, called Spot color, name it "White", and use it to fill objects with it.
+That's already covered in detains in many other places.
+Part of it has been documented in official documentation under Color Palettes.

+What is also very important to you here is that it seems that white background of an image is being treated in two ways:
+1) Exactly as transparent, when put on canvas directly.
+There is no distinction if your image has transparent background or not.
+2) Removing other colors underneath it, when placed on top over some other Scribus' item.
+Now there is a distinction.
+If your image contains transparent pixels, underneath objects will appear where transparent.
+If it were opaque, white background of your image will expose paper color at that places.

+In reality, white just exposes paper color.